still-coding/moduleC5_homework/README.md

 # moduleC5_homework
-Homework for C5 module final task
+All homework practice for C5 module